-Whether considering a business workspace where users from different shifts or functional groups might need to share a workspace, but still want to use their own computer.
+Consider a business where users from different shifts or functional groups might need to share a workspace, but still want to use their own computer.
 Maybe the different users sharing that space need different applications or different customizations.
-Or, maybe a home computer is shared by several people in the home.
+A home computer may be shared by several people in the home.
 There might be a desire to dedicate just one place for that as well as spending money on display and peripherals just once, but the users in the home might not want to share the actual computer that they use.
-A dock with shared monitor and peripherals and a ion microPC product family per user becomes an interesting solution to these situations.
+A dock with shared monitor and peripherals and a ion microPC per user becomes an interesting solution to these situations.

 Of course, an extra ion microPC for more secure computing can easily be combined with this strategy.
 And, of course, one or more of ion microPCs used as described for more personal computing could also be brought home or brought to work for more portable computing.

 Read the rest of the series:

 - One microPC with more docks for use in multiple places.